EdwinRoosevelt/superheroes-rest-api/README.md

-This is the source code for the Superheroes REST API django project.
+This is the source code for the Superheroes REST API project.